 If you eat a diet high in processed foods, are under stress, drink carbonated beverages or alcohol, takes antibiotics, hormone replacement, prescription medication, or have experienced an illness or undergone medical treatments you definitely need to include cultured foods and beverages in your diet to maintain or restore good health.

-A good guideline is to eat at least ½ cup per meal for cultured vegetables and fruits and 8 ounces per day for cultured beverages or dairy.
+A good guideline is to eat at least 2-4 ounces per meal for cultured vegetables and fruits and 8 ounces per day for cultured/fermented beverages.

 Some of the key roles probiotics or friendly bacteria perform are: